Community Listeners Permit Program (CLPP)

 How does it work?

 - You must first contact the instructor for permission to attend the class of your choice.
 Acquire approval from instructor via signature on the application form.
 Proceed to register with Conference & Scheduling Services who will provide you with a card you may show to the class instructor as proof of registration.
 The instructor may ask for proof of course registration and the card verifies eligibility for the discounted membership to Morris Library.

 - Individuals enrolled in the program have access to purchasing a 50% discount for the Morris Library Courtesy Card from Morris Library.
 To purchase the Courtesy Card, individuals need to show their Community Listener’s Permit Card at Morris Library.

 Are there any limitations?

 - Yes, a few. . .
 Classes in which a danger may exist for the listener, classes that have full enrollment, classes where added direct expense may be incurred by the university (most laboratory classes), classes that require access to a university computer, all classes in the schools of Medicine and Law, and noncredit courses offered by Continuing Education and Professional Development.

 - All courses must have approval from the course instructor.
-Instructor's Approval Form is available below.
+Approval portion is included in the application, linked below.